Skip to content

 Name Type Description Default

-The RDF graph containing facts to store.
+RDF graph or Ontology object to store.

 required